These Excel documents contain lists of the FRP material. They are arranged into three sequences as described in the box on the right.

 You can find more details about the contents of each FRP box using the set of Excel spreadsheets which can be download from the box on the left.
 These spreadsheets contain more detailed information about the contents of each box (e.g. project title and number).

 When you have found the boxes you are interested in, the spreadsheet will tell you the box barcode number.
-You can put this barcode number into SOLO to bring up the appropriate record.
-If the box is at Swindon you can now order it through SOLO.

 The library holds a small collection of papers, manuscripts and photographs from former members of the Oxford Forestry Institute.
 The contents of the archive are as follows -